9 top tips to successfully manage large PPC accounts

 Use AdWords Editor (or the appropriate tool for the search engine you are using) to quickly and easily make bulk changes.
 You can work offline and quickly copy and paste changes which helps when you are duplicating a campaign or changing targeting.
 Excel is great for creating large numbers of keywords and ads to upload.

-Found have also created a very handy keyword tool that makes it easy to concatenate a large number of keywords at a time – particularly useful when you are first setting up a campaign or are expanding existing activity to new areas.
+As a PPC agency Found have also created a very handy keyword tool that makes it easy to concatenate a large number of keywords at a time – particularly useful when you are first setting up a campaign or are expanding existing activity to new areas.

 5) Dynamic search ads